ZhangYiQiu/telegram-bot-api/README.md

 Please note that only global Bot API issues that affect all bots are suitable for this repository.

-*This is an edit version of  telegram-bot-api server to support use http proxy.*
+*This is an edit version of  telegram-bot-api server to support use http proxy and setup idle-timeout parameters.*

 ## Table of Contents